awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-supported-services.md

 Support began 11/27/2017

  **AWS Elemental MediaStore**
 AWS Elemental MediaStore is a video origination and storage service that offers the high performance and immediate consistency required for live and on\-demand media\.
 For more information, see the [AWS Elemental MediaStore User Guide](http://docs.aws.amazon.com/mediastore/latest/ug/what-is.html)\.
-For information about the Elastic Transcoder calls logged by CloudTrail, see [Logging AWS Elemental MediaStore API Calls with CloudTrail](http://docs.aws.amazon.com/mediastore/latest/ug/logging-using-cloudtrail.html)\.
+For information about the AWS Elemental MediaStore calls logged by CloudTrail, see [Logging AWS Elemental MediaStore API Calls with CloudTrail](http://docs.aws.amazon.com/mediastore/latest/ug/logging-using-cloudtrail.html)\.
 Support began 11/27/2017

 ## Migration<a name="cloudtrail-supported-services-migration"></a>